tuva-health/docs/docs/data-marts/ccsr.md

 import { JsonDataTable } from '@site/src/components/JsonDataTable';

-## Overview
+## Methods
 [Code on Github](https://github.com/tuva-health/tuva/tree/main/models/ccsr)

 The CCSR data mart implements [AHRQ's Clinical Classifications Software Refined](https://hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp) diagnosis and procedure grouper.
 This is a very commonly used tool to group ICD-10-CM and ICD-10-PCS diagnosis and procedure codes into higher-level categories.

-## Instructions

-### Input Layer Field Requirements

-This data mart can run on both claims and clinical data sources.

-### dbt Configuration

-No special dbt configurations are required to run this data mart.
+Full documentation for this grouper can be found on AHRQ's website via the link above.

 ## Data Dictionary